 If possible, when a relatively small quantity is needed, we suggest that a customer first opt for stocked wire mesh.
 Custom manufacturing, including set up costs, wire procurement and labor, can be expensive, and finding a suitable alternative from stock will keep costs down and improve lead time significantly.

 Pricing for large quantities and custom manufacturing is provided on a case by case basis and can submitted directly to Darby’s sales team by clicking here: RFQ Page

 To make sure a particular wire mesh specification will comply with your requirements, Edward J. Darby & Son, Inc. recommends sampling a specific mesh, when possible.
 Darby will provide samples for the cost of $10.00 per item plus shipping.
-Additionally, when an order for material totaling more than $300.00 is placed, we will issue a $10.00 credit.
+Upon request, when an order for material totaling more than $350.00 is placed, we will issue a $10.00 credit.

 At this time, Darby is only able to offer samples for items readily available from stock.
 Samples for non-stock, custom manufactured, or items sold only in full 100FT rolls may not be available to purchase as a sample.
 Darby is unable to accept returns for sample orders.

 For samples larger than 3″ x 3″ in size or for prototypes, please keep in mind that we do offer one of the lowest minimum orders in the industry.

 Edward J. Darby & Son, Inc. has a $90.00 minimum per mesh item, when applicable.
 Without question, we do our best to maintain one of the lowest minimum order amounts in the industry.
 Our low minimum order is ideal for research and development projects, prototypes and small quantity requirements.